 Cefalu Sicily, Italy Travel Guide

-Sicily's capital city, approximately 1 hour by train from Cefalù.
-Must-see sites include Palermo Cathedral, the Norman Palace with Palatine Chapel (an UNESCO World Heritage site known for stunning mosaics), Quattro Canti, Capo and Ballarò Markets (for a sensory journey), and the grand Teatro Massimo opera theater.
+Sicily's capital city, roughly 60 minutes on the train from Cefalù.
+Must-see sites include Palermo Cathedral, the Norman Palace with Palatine Chapel (an UNESCO World Heritage site known for stunning mosaics), Quattro Canti, Capo and Ballarò Markets (for a sensory journey), and the grand Teatro Massimo performance hall.

-Many direct regional trains journey from Cefalù to Palermo Centrale, making for a straightforward and efficient trip (approx. €7-10 one way).
+Many direct local trains journey from Cefalù to Palermo Centrale, making for a straightforward and efficient trip (approx. €7-10 one-way).

 Discover more charming destinations and natural beauty just a short journey from Cefalù.